ZacsUniAccount/3813Assignment/README.md

 ### login (post)
 this route takes a string ‘username’ and string 'password' then returns a 'info’ object and 'error' object.

-It is responsible for taking a username and password entered by the user, and checking against in mongodb if there is a match for the username.
+It is responsible for taking a username and password entered by the user, and checking against in mongodb users collection if there is a match for the username.
 If a match is found it checks whether the password given matches that users password.
 If it does it returns a corresponding user object which allows a user to enter the website.
 If no match is found it returns an error message to be displayed.
-### newUser (post)
+### add (post)
 this route takes a ‘user’ object and returns a ‘valid’ and ‘msg’ object.

-It is responsible for taking the given ‘user’ object, checking whether the username already exists, and if not, saving it into a mongo database with other users.
+It is responsible for taking the given ‘user’ object, checking whether the username already exists, and if not, saving it into a mongo database collection named 'users'.
-### allUsers (get)
+### find (get)
 This route takes no values, and returns a ‘users’ object holding an array of strings.

-It is responsible for looking through all users created and stored in the ‘users’ JSON file, and giving them back to the client as a string.
+It is responsible for searching the mongodb users collection for all entries, and saving the username of each one into an array to give back to the client.

-### deleteUser (post)
+### delete (post)
 This route takes a string ‘user’ and returns a ‘msg’ object

-It reads the ‘users’ JSON file into an object, searches the object for a match on the given ‘user’ string, deletes it, and then writes it back to the JSON file.
+It opens the mongodb users collection, and deletes the user with a matching username it has been given.
 ### allGroups (get)
 This route takes no value, and returns a ‘gArray’ object with a type of ‘group’